Today I’m delighted to feature a guest post that answers the common question: “Is French hard to learn?”

 In conclusion – no. French is relatively easy to learn but it does take some time and effort.

-As French is closely related to English, I have to agree with the graph of the Foreign language institute at the beginning of this article, that says that French belongs to the easiest group of languages to learn for English speakers.
+As French is closely related to English, I have to agree with the Foreign Language Institute that says that French belongs to the easiest group of languages to learn for English speakers.

 Having so much common vocabulary helps a lot!

-And yes, French pronunciation and grammar can be a little tricky sometimes, but I actually only found out about most of the difficulties when I was doing research for this article.
-Don’t worry about the difficulties.
+And yes, French pronunciation and grammar can be a little tricky sometimes.
+But I actually only found out about most of the difficulties when I was doing research for this article.
+So, don’t worry about them.

 When you’re driving a car and you want to get to a destination you’ve never been to before, you don’t worry about potential obstacles.